1,1,1-Trichloroethane: Production

-This reaction proceeds at 80–90% yield, and the hydrogen chloride byproduct can be recycled to the first step in the process.
+This reaction proceeds at 80±– % yield, and the hydrogen chloride byproduct can be recycled to the first step in the process.
 The major side-product is the related compound 1,1,2-trichloroethane, from which the 1,1,1-trichloroethane can be separated by distillation.

-A somewhat smaller amount of 1,1,1-trichloroethane is produced from the reaction of 1,1-dichloroethene and hydrogen chloride in the presence of an iron(III) chloride catalyst:
+A somewhat smaller amount is produced from the reaction of 1,1-dichloroethene and hydrogen chloride in the presence of an iron(III) chloride catalyst: